uwescience/myria-docs/index.markdown

 For more complex analysis, it may be useful to interact with Myria using Python.

 #### Part 1: Upload/Download Data
-To upload data, this can be done through the [Python API](myriapython.html).
-Look under the "Using Python with the Myria Service" section.
+To upload data, this can be done through the [Python API](myriapython.html), under the "Using Python with the Myria Service" section.

 #### Part 2: Running Queries on the Service